heymatthew/site-status-gem/README.md

 ```

 ## Installation
+Installs a binary called `site-status` that you can call against any site.

-Clone this repo, build and install the gem
+Clone this repo, build and install the gem to use it
 ```
 git clone https://github.com/heymatthew/status-gem
 cd status-gem